the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

-  The region mapping is just a relationship between the two pieces of data, mapping regions of a connectivity onto the nodes of a surface simulation, one to  many for the vertices of the cortical surface and one to one for the remaining  noncortical regions.
+  The region mapping is just a relationship between the two pieces of data, mapping regions of a connectivity onto the nodes of a surface simulation, one to  many for the vertices of the cortical surface and one to one for the remaining  non-cortical regions.
 NOTE: A region mapping could be between two connectomes of different resolution (eg, the connectomes presented in Hagmann 998 to 66 regions).